 Understanding the compressor attack setting

-The compressor attack setting lets you control how quickly the compressor turns an audio signal down when it crosses the threshold.
 The attack time is defined in milliseconds.
-The lower the number of milliseconds, the faster the attack time.
+Typical attack times are 0.010 ms to 250 ms. The lower the number of milliseconds, the faster the attack time.

-With fast settings, the compressor will turn the signal down quickly when it crosses the threshold.
+With fast settings, the compressor will turn the signal down quickly when it overshoots the threshold.
 With slower settings, the compressor will turn the signal down more gradually.
-As such, it will take longer for the full ratio amount of compression to be reached with slower settings.
+As such, the slower the attack setting, the longer it will take for the compressor to apply the full amount of gain reduction to the signal.

 Using the compressor attack setting

-The compressor attack setting gives you lots of control over the way the compressor affects your audio signal.
-You are able to use the attack time to control how quickly you want the signal to be turned down once a signal crosses the threshold.
-So using the attack setting is a key step in really crafting the way your compression sounds.
+The compressor attack setting gives you lots of control over the way that your compressors affect your audio signals.
+You are able to use the attack time to control how quickly you want a signal to be turned down after overshooting the compressor’s threshold.
+So using the attack setting is a key step in really crafting the way you apply compression to your tracks.

 How do you set this parameter for different instruments in your mixes?
 Leave your thoughts or questions in the comment section below.